 To join parts together I used several methods.
 The easier way of joining parts is to super glue them.
 I used Gorilla brand super glue gel and found out very quickly that you have to have the parts perfectly aligned the first time because they join quickly.

 A second method I used to join parts, mostly on the back of the back and in places less visible, was to melt them together using a soldiering iron.
 I found this to be a very strong join with little effort, but beware…..you’ll completely ruin your soldering iron tip.
 A soldiering iron is also really useful for melting PLA to make screw holes or enlarging holes for nuts and bolts.

-For some of the parts that needed to be put together, and then sanded with filler added, I used a combination of both of these methods.
+For some of the larger parts that needed to be put together, I used a combination of both glue and melting.
 An example here of this is the bumper arm that goes around the cyclotron.
 This printed in two large parts that needed to be assembled.
 I started out with glueing them together very carefully so that they were perfectly aligned.
 Next, i used a soldiering iron to melt them together

 For most of the main parts of the pack, I drilled small holes through the parts and secured them together both with glue, a bolt and nut, and melted them together.
 The pieces feel solid now and don’t give or pull away from each other.
 Here are some examples of bolting them together: